SkipToTheEndpoint/OpenIntuneBaseline/README.md

 - **Windows Compliance Policy** - Four configs available, two if the tenant is utilising Defender for Endpoint/Business, one without, and duplicate policies if not utilising Windows Hello for Business.

 #### Settings that need amending:
-- **OneDrive (Device)** - Two settings that require the Azure tenant ID , one setting that needs the Tenant Association Key from [config.office.com](https://config.office.com/officeSettings/settings)
+- **OneDrive (Device)** - Two settings that require the Azure tenant ID , one setting that needs the Tenant Association Key from [config.office.com](https://config.office.com/officeSettings/settings).
-- **OneDrive (User)** - One setting that requires the Azure tenant ID
+- **OneDrive (User)** - One setting that requires the Azure tenant ID.
-- **Preferred AAD Tenant Domain** - Configure to the primary AAD tenant domain name
+- **Preferred AAD Tenant Domain** - Configure to the primary AAD tenant domain name.

 #### Settings that need manual creation:
 - **Defender EDR** - As automatic onboarding of devices into MDE requires the link to the Defender Portal configuring first, a Defender EDR policy will need to be created (via the [Endpoint detection and response](https://endpoint.microsoft.com/#view/Microsoft_Intune_Workflows/SecurityManagementMenu/~/edr) menu and set to "Auto from connector") once the link is configured which automatically adds the onboarding blob file to the policy.

 #### Settings with additional requirements:
 - **Windows Update Compliance** - With an appropriate Azure subscription, a Log Analytics Workspace can be created to monitor update compliance of devices.
 Additionally the v2 (currently in Preview) can link directly into the O365 Admin Portal.
 The included policy is configured to support the v2 Preview and lacks the CommercialID setting which used to be required. - [Additional information](https://docs.microsoft.com/en-us/windows/deployment/update/update-compliance-v2-overview)
 - **Office Apps Updates** - Creation of a [Servicing Profile](https://docs.microsoft.com/en-gb/deployoffice/admincenter/servicing-profile) through [config.office.com](https://config.office.com/officeSettings/serviceprofile) can ensure Office Apps for Business/Enterprise remain up-to-date on the Monthly Enterprise Channel.
 Settings in the "Office - Update Settings" policy can remain as Servicing Profiles take priority of any other Office management.
+Ensure the [Inventory](https://config.office.com/officeSettings/inventory) is enabled.

 #### Settings not covered by the baseline:
 Due to the wildly differing nature of environments, it is not possible to create a "baseline" for AppLocker or Windows Defender Application Control.
 While the baseline ensures standard users cannot elevate to install applications, apps that do not require elevation or install to a user's AppData folder may not be blocked.